 In the last year alone they’ve paid over $22 million to LifePoints members!

 LifePoints, like most survey sites, is free join—no surprise fees or scam worries here.

 But what about your earning potential?
 Will LifePoints be worth your time and effort?

 This is where your perspective matters.
 LifePoints can’t provide a living wage.
-It can provide extra money.
+But it can provide a little extra money.